Parking on Campus

 Commuter Student Parking

 Commuter students may park in any lots except the Apartment, Roadman, and Guest Parking Lots.
-The Grace and Olsen Student Center Parking lots are specifically allotted for commuter students along with Faculty and Staff.
+The Grace, Lincoln Center, Olsen Student Center Parking lots are specifically allotted for commuter students along with Faculty and Staff.

 If at any time, a student's vehicle with a permit breaks down or a student switches vehicles for a short period of time, they may obtain a temporary permit at no charge.
 This will allow them to park on campus without receiving a ticket.
 However, this permit must be displayed on the rearview mirror when the vehicle is parked on campus.

-Overnight parking is not permitted in the Olsen Student Center, Lincoln Center, Dairy Queen, and Guest Parking Lots between 1am and 7 a.m.
+Overnight parking is not permitted in the Olsen Student Center, Lincoln Center, Guest, and Eppley Parking Lots between 1am and 7 a.m.
 Any vehicles parked in these locations are subject to tickets and/or being towed for snow removal during the winter.

 All parking violation tickets are to be paid at the Business Office in Lewis Hall within one week of receiving the ticket.
 After this time period, the charges will be applied to the individual’s account and doubled.
 Unpaid fines will result in a hold being placed upon the individual’s transcripts and/or diploma and they may not be allowed to registered for classes.